 As this programme will be online, students can study the lectures, do the assignments, and take the exam for each course within this programme at a place that suits them with online support from our academic staff.

-This online programme will start in September 2015 and will be part time (20 hours week) with a total duration of four years (180 credits).
+This online programme is part time (20 hours week) with a total duration of four years (120 credits).
 MSc students who successfully finished the programme will obtain an official MSc degree.

 Academic staff: Truus van Woudenbergh, Joanne Leerlooijer, Cora Busstra